-- a.
-Income from the Direct Contributors come from the premium contributions of the following:
+- Income from the Direct Contributors come from the premium contributions of the following:

 - 1. Government employees

 - 2. Private employees

 - 3. All other workers rendering services, whether in government or private offices, such as job order contractors, project-based contractors and the likes

 - 4. Owners of micro-enterprises

 - 5. Owners of small, medium and large enterprises

 - 6. Household Help as defined in RA 10361 on "Kasambahay Law"

 - 7. Family Drivers

-- 8. Migrant Workers
+- 8. Migrant Workers as defined in RA 10022 (Migrant Workers Act) and RA 10801 (OWWA Act)

 - 9. Informal Sector

-- 10. Self-Earnings Individuals
+- 10. Self-earning individuals

 - 11. Professional practitioners

 - 12. Filipinos with Dual Citizenship

 - 13. Naturalized Filipino Citizens

 - 14. Citizens of other countries working and/or residing in the Philippines

 - 15. Women about to give birth

 - 16. Foreign Retirees (Registered with Philippine Retirement Authority)

 - 17. All Filipinos aged 21 years and above who have the capacity to pay premiums.

 - b.
-Income from the Indirect Contributors come from the premium contributions of the following:

-- 1. Premium contributions recorded as income for Indigent-NHTS come from the National Government as appropriated in the GAA.

-- Premium contributions from the sponsored members are being paid by another individual, government agency, or private entity according to the rules as may be prescribed by the Corporation. - 3.
+Income from the Indirect Contributors come from the premium contributions of the following: - 1.
+Premium contributions recorded as income for Indigent-NHTS come from the National Government as appropriated in the GAA. - 2.
+Premium contributions from the sponsored members are being paid by another individual, government agency, or private entity according to the rules as may be prescribed by the Corporation. - 3.
 Premium contributions for special government programs come from the National Government as appropriated in the GAA. - 4.
-Premium contributions for Senior Citizen or elderly come from the National Government as approved as appropriated in the GAA.
+Premium contributions for Senior Citizen or elderly come from the National Government as appropriated in the GAA.